apache/incubator-streampark-website/docs/connector/8-redis.md

 ```

 :::info Warning
 RedisSink currently supports single-node mode and sentinel mode connections.
-And its cluster mode does not support transactions, but StreamX is currently for support.
-Please call the official Flink Connector Redis api if you have a usage scenario.<br></br>
+And its cluster mode does not support transactions, but StreamPark is currently for support.
+Please call the official Flink Connector Redis api if you have a usage scenario.<br />
-Checkpoint must be enabled under EXACTLY_ONCE semantics, otherwise the program will throw parameter exceptions.<br></br>
+Checkpoint must be enabled under EXACTLY_ONCE semantics, otherwise the program will throw parameter exceptions.<br />
-EXACTLY_ONCE semantics checkpoint data sink cache inside the memory, you need to reasonably set the checkpoint interval according to the actual data, otherwise there is a risk of **oom**.<br></br>
+EXACTLY_ONCE semantics checkpoint data sink cache inside the memory, you need to reasonably set the checkpoint interval according to the actual data, otherwise there is a risk of **oom**.<br />
 :::

 ## Other Configuration

-All other configurations must adhere to the **StreamX** configuration, please refer to [project configuration](/docs/development/conf) for specific configurable items and the role of each parameter.
+All other configurations must adhere to the **StreamPark** configuration, please refer to [project configuration](/docs/development/conf) for specific configurable items and the role of each parameter.